 Please note that some of the descriptive language found in this collection guide reflects and re-uses the words and ideas of the people and organizations that created the material.
 Historical records represent the opinions and actions of their creators and the society in which they were produced.
 This historical language was retained in cases where we believe it provides important context about the materials, is a Library of Congress Subject Heading, or is the official title of an item, organization, or event.
 As such, please be aware that this material and the guide describing it contains racial and other language and/or imagery that is outdated, offensive and/or harmful.

 Includes records previously cataloged separately as part of the Biographical Files.

 - National Board of the Young Men's Christian Associations.
-Commission on Interracial Policies and Program.
+Committee on Interracial Advance.
+(Organization)

 - National Board of the Young Men's Christian Associations.
-Committee on Interracial Advance.
+Commission on Interracial Policies and Program.
+(Organization)

 - LEO MARSH:

 - Finding aid prepared by Lara D. Friedman~Shedlov.

 - Description rules